Design the assignment

 - If possible, require students to submit topics, assign term papers/projects in stages.
 Use writing assignments (i.e., outline, first draft, plans) to gauge student progress if appropriate to the material (e.g., a brief “progress report” on the term paper or project).
 Keep these reports to compare with the final product.

-- Consider having your students walk you through their writing and thinking process for the paper/project with a video recording (e.g., Studio in Canvas).
+- Consider having your students walk you through their writing and thinking processes with a video recording s for the paper/project (e.g., Studio in Canvas).
 When students did not write a given paper or create a project they can rarely explain their writing process or the paper’s reasoning.

 Communicate expectations for citations